Janet Montoya Schoeppner Scholarship Sponsored by Dual Language Education of New Mexico

 - Applicants must have a GPA of 3.0 or better for initial consideration and renewals.

 Applications are now being accepted from Educational Assistants working toward the completion of their teaching license and bilingual certification and current high school seniors who are seeking their degree in education.

 Educational Assistants and high school seniors applying for the scholarship must submit the following by the appropriate deadline:

 - A written essay in Spanish, English, or a Native American language outlining your reasons for entering the field of bilingual education

 - Current university transcripts and program of studies.

 Deadline for Educational Assistants to submit an application is October 15th.

 Scholarships are awarded annually during the La Cosecha conference.
-Deadline for high school seniors to submit an application is April 13th.
-Applicants will be notified of their submission status by April 20th and awarded their scholarship at the annual Hispano Chamber of Commerce Excellence in Education banquet.
+Deadline for high school seniors to submit an application is May 8th.
+Applicants will be notified of their submission status by May 15th.